-Whether they’re studying cyber security, marketing analytics, bioengineering or life sciences, students, faculty, and researchers increasing need more robust, high capacity and high speed networks to support the enormous amounts of data used in their coursework and advanced research.
+Whether they’re studying cyber security, marketing analytics, bioengineering or life sciences, students, faculty, and researchers increasingly need more robust, high capacity, and high speed networks to support the enormous amounts of data used in their coursework and advanced research.

 To address this demand, Library and Technology Services (LTS) undertook a multi-phased, yearlong project to not only significantly boost network capacity but also create diverse fiber paths between Asa Packer and Mountaintop campuses, including one underground, to provide complete network redundancy and reliability.

 Supported by $1 million in university funding, the project also includes plans to extend fiber optic cabling between Mountaintop and Goodman, connecting all three campuses with a secure high speed fiber optic network.
 These new Lehigh-owned facilities will provide nearly bandwidth-unlimited capacity fiber to support continued growth at the university.

 Vice Provost for Library and Technology Services Bruce Taggart said the project is expected to give the university vastly increased data network capacity for academics and research.
 “It also provides additional redundant links to handle potential network outages.”

 The tri-campus network expansion will also help support research activities of academic departments moving to Mountaintop campus, including Computer Science and Engineering, Art, Architecture, and Design, and the Office of Vice Provost for Creative Inquiry and Mountaintop Initiative, and connects all university buildings to the core network infrastructure.

 Library and Technology Services contracted with wireless and fiber optics network firm, Celerity Integrated Services, Inc., to design, build, and manage the project.
 The locally-owned, Bucks County company specializes in building fiber optic infrastructure for fiber optic carriers, utility companies, educational, and governmental institutions.